IridescentRose/Stardust-Engine/README.md

 # Stardust-Engine
-A brand new, easy to use, and beautiful game engine for the PSP.
+Mission: A brand new, easy to use, and beautiful game engine for the PSP.